alpeasie/azl-benchmark-deploy/docs/task1.md

 **1. The server's network adapters should use the following configuration.**

 **Note: Only the FABRIC adapter** has connectivity to the internet.
+The storage adapters already have APIPA addresses assigned.

 | Server name | Adapter Name | IP Address      | VLAN |
 |-------------|--------------|-----------------|------|